AwesomeDude8654/AwesomeDude8654/README.md

+In the end he was just a soldier, questioning his choices, hoping he'd done the right thing
 <!---
 AwesomeDude8654/AwesomeDude8654 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.